JAForbes/pgmg/readme.md

                             that would run.
 But does run initial setup scripts to ensure pgmg tables are coherent.

---dry-complete              Like --dry but marks any matched migrations as complete.
-This
-                            can be helpful when upgrading pgmg versions where you want to skip old migration files going forward.

---ssl
-    | --ssl                 Enables ssl
-    | --ssl=prefer          Prefers ssl
-    | --ssl=require         Requires ssl
-    | --ssl=reject          Reject unauthorized connections
-    | --ssl=no-reject       Do not reject unauthorized connections
-    | --ssl=heroku          --no-ssl-reject if the host ends with a .com

-    For more detailed connection options, connect to postgres manually via -X

 --health-check-file <file>  Write to <file> when migration completes without error.
                             If in --dev mode this file will be deleted and recreated for each migration.